What parents need to know

 Is it any good?

-Far stronger visually than narratively, Fantastic Planet will be of more interest to science fiction and animation buffs than to the casual viewer.
-Mature themes and frequently disturbing imagery make this one appropriate only for older viewers.
+Far stronger visually than narratively, this movie will be of more interest to science fiction and animation buffs than to the casual viewer.
+Mature themes and frequently disturbing imagery make Fantastic Planet appropriate only for older viewers.
 Its look is like animated storybook illustration, with backgrounds and characters that have a startling three-dimensional look.
 And the story deals with such weighty issues as racism, genocide, and sexual reproduction.